-The following generic prescription strength over-the-counter (OTC) products are covered, and require a prescription from a Provider:
+The following generic prescription strength over-the-counter (OTC) products are covered, and require a prescription from a provider:

-- Iron supplements for children 6-12 months - Fluoride supplements for children from birth through 6 years old - Generic FDA-approved contraceptives and FDA-approved women's over-the-counter (OTC) contraceptives (female condoms, spermicides) all requiring a prescription from a Provider - Prescription medications, such as Tamoxifen or Raloxifene, for women who are at increased risk for breast cancer as recommended by the United States Preventive Services Task Force (USPSTF-B recommendation).
-A prescription from a Provider and prior authorization are required. - Certain low to moderate dose statins will be covered at 100% for the primary prevention of cardiovascular disease per guidance from the USPSTF (U.S. Preventive Services Task Force).
+- Iron supplements for children 6-12 months - Fluoride supplements for children from birth through 6 years old - Generic FDA-approved contraceptives and FDA-approved women's over-the-counter (OTC) contraceptives (female condoms, spermicides) all requiring a prescription from a provider - Prescription medications, such as Tamoxifen or Raloxifene, for women who are at increased risk for breast cancer as recommended by the United States Preventive Services Task Force (USPSTF-B recommendation).
+A prescription from a provider and prior authorization are required. - Certain low to moderate dose statins will be covered at 100% for the primary prevention of cardiovascular disease per guidance from the USPSTF (U.S. Preventive Services Task Force).

-The following generic prescription strength over-the-counter (OTC) products are covered, and require a prescription from a Provider:
+The following generic prescription strength over-the-counter (OTC) products are covered, and require a prescription from a provider:

-- Aspirin (81mg and 325mg) for men between ages 45-79 and women between ages 55-79 - Low-dose aspirin (81mg) for pregnant women who are at increased risk of preeclampsia. - Bowel Preps between ages 49-76 (two script limit per 365 days) - Folic acid (.4mg-.8mg) for women through age 55 - Vitamin D (vitamin D2 or D3 containing 1,000 IU or less per dosage form) for women 65 and Over
+- Low-dose aspirin (81mg) for women ages 55 years or younger - Low-dose aspirin (81mg) for pregnant women who are at increased risk of preeclampsia - Bowel Preps between ages 49-76 (two script limit per 365 days) - Folic acid (.4mg-.8mg) for women through age 55 - Vitamin D (vitamin D2 or D3 containing 1,000 IU or less per dosage form) for women 65 and Over